sallan2/themichjam.github.io/index.md

-*Please install R in advance by following instructions for installing R and RStudio on your own machine: https://rstudio-education.github.io/hopr/starting.html*
+Please install R in advance by following instructions for [installing R and RStudio on your own machine](https://rstudio-education.github.io/hopr/starting.html)

 # Welcome

 Coding is for everyone!
 If you think it isn't for you, give it a reconsider, because I truly believe everyone can learn to code and be a data scientist!
 Coding skills provide tools to enhance communication and showcase your data and ideas to a wide range of audiences and disciplines in an accessable way - which is a plus for everyone!
 Showcasing your data in these new ways could help you look at your data from a different angle and lead to a deeper understanding of your findings.
 With the open science movement gaining traction in all disiplines, more data will become freely accessible, and learning data science and visualization skills will empower you to take advantage of that!
 R is incredibly useful (and cutting-edge) in all disiplines, and this workshop will help provide the basics of a solid, rigerous, and transparant workflow.

-This workshop is sponsored by the [Scottish Graduate School of Social Science](https://www.sgsss.ac.uk/training/spring-into-methods/)
+This workshop is sponsored by the [Scottish Graduate School of Social Science](https://www.sgsss.ac.uk/summer-school-2020/).

 # Introduction